Manojbr815/Manoj.br.github.io/_pages/about.md

-👨🏻‍💻 I'm an MSc graduate from TDU, Bengaluru.
+👨🏽‍🔬 I'm an aspiring Wildlife Biologist and Conservationist.

 🫎 Passionate about mammal behaviour and habitat ecology.